Hitchcock Hall Constitution: for an Autonomous House Government

 General House Meetings

-General House Meetings shall be held weekly during the regular ten weeks of the Fall, Winter, and Spring academic quarters.
+General House Meetings shall be held weekly during the regular ten weeks of the Fall, Winter, and Spring academic quarters, excluding the weeks of Thanksgiving and Scav.

 Any member of the House Staff and the President has the right to call for additional General House Meetings.

-All residents, staff, and guests of the House have the right to bring any issue or item of interest to the attention of the House.
+During a general House Meeting, all residents, staff, and guests of the House have the right to bring any issue or item of interest to the attention of the House in accordance with any rules of order that the House may adopt.

 Article II.
 The Duties of Council Members

 The President, as chief executive officer of the House, shall be ultimately responsible for the organization and implementation of all official House business in accordance with the Hitchcock Constitution.
-This includes calling and presiding over House Meetings, conducting the election of all Council Members (excluding the office of President), and insuring that each Council Member properly performs his/her duties.
-The President shall impartially conduct House Meetings and only vote when needed to break a tie-this applies to all cases, including the election of his/her Section Representative.
+This includes calling and presiding over House Meetings, conducting the election of all Council Members (excluding the office of President), and ensuring that each Council Member properly performs their duties.
+The President shall impartially conduct House Meetings and only vote when needed to break a tie-this applies to all cases, including the election of their Section Representative.

 The Vice-President will be the chief advisor to the President, and assumes the President's duties in the case of the President's absence.
-S/He will organize a service project for the House and serve as liaison to Snell Hall.
+The Vice-President also serves as a liaison to Snell House and attends Snell House meetings.

 The Treasurer shall receive and expend House funds, maintain a record of such transactions, and oversee all fund-raising activities.

-The two Social Chairs shall, along with staff, be responsible for House activities such as study breaks, sherry hours, pot luck dinners, parties, dinner trips, trips to movies, concerts, theatre, sporting events, etc.
+The two Social Chairs shall, along with staff, be responsible for House activities such as study breaks, pot luck dinners, House events, House trips, etc.

 The two IM Sports Representatives will represent the House in dealings with the Intramural Sports Office.
 They will organize athletic teams, publicize intramural activities, and otherwise promote athletic activities of the House.